jandriambolisoa/prins-py/README.md

-# prins-py
-The python API to manage a project in the PRINS Pipeline.

-This repository is a submodule of [PRINS](https://github.com/jandriambolisoa/PRINS), the Prince Animation Framework.
+# Prins API Python module
+The module is available as the `prins` folder.

+## prins
+Contains the heart of the pipeline.
+Where the normalized paths are coded and generated.

+## logs
+Contains logs.

+## docs
+Contains docs.